OxygenCobalt/Auxio/info/ARCHITECTURE.md

 #### `.ui`

 Shared User Interface utilities.
-This is primarily made up of convenience/extension functions.
+This is primarily made up of convenience/extension functions relating to Views, Resources, Configurations, and Contexts.
 It also contains some dedicated utilities, such as:
 - The Accent Management system
 - `newMenu` and `ActionMenu`, which automates menu creation for most datatypes
 - `memberBinding` and `MemberBinder`, which allows for viewbindings to be used as a member variable without memory leaks or nullability issues.